-Bishop of Auckland - Bishop Patrick Dunn
+Bishop of Auckland - Bishop Stephen Lowe

-Bishop of Auckland
+Bishop Emeritus of Auckland - Bishop Patrick Dunn

 Bishop Patrick James Dunn was born on 5 February 1950 in England, the eldest of seven children of his parents, Dr Pat and June Dunn (both deceased), where his father was doing post-graduate study in obstetrics and gynaecology.
 They returned to New Zealand in December 1950 and established the family home in Remuera, Auckland.

-He was educated at St Michael’s school, Remuera, Sacred Heart College, Glen Innes and the University of Auckland.
+He was educated at St Michael’s School, Remuera, Sacred Heart College, Glen Innes and the University of Auckland.
 He studied for the priesthood at the national seminary, Holy Cross College in Mosgiel, prior to ordination in 1976.

 Following ordination, his pastoral work included time with the Catholic Maori Mission and in the parishes of Mangere East, Takapuna, Pakuranga and Northcote.
 During this time he was also diocesan Director of Vocations.

 During 1988 and 1989 he studied at the Melbourne College of Divinity to obtain his Masters Degree in Theology.

 He was appointed the personal assistant to Auckland’s Bishop Denis Browne in 1992 and ordained Auxiliary Bishop of Auckland on 25 July 1994.
 The following year, when Bishop Browne was appointed Bishop of Hamilton, Bishop Patrick was formally installed as 11th Bishop of Auckland on 29 March 1995.